Overview

 Step inside this renowned museum with more than 650 interactive exhibits that bring science, art, and perception to life.
 Learn about optical illusions, experiment with physics, and explore topics ranging from the human body to outer space.

-Pier 39 and Fisherman's Wharf
+Pier 39 and Fisherman's Wharf visit

 Dinner

-San Francisco Course Director-led sightseeing
+San Francisco sightseeing tour

 Day 5